CS-DS-125/125book/py4e_rst/14-objects.rst

-   If you are curious about where the list class is defined, take a look at (hopefully the URL won’t change) https://github.com/python/cpython/blob/master/Objects/listobject.c - the list class is written in a language called “C”.
+   If you are curious about where the list class is defined, take a look at (hopefully the URL won’t change) https://github.com/python/cpython/blob/master/Objects/listobject.c - the list class is written in a language called "C".
 If you take a look at that source code and find it curious you might want to explore a few Computer Science courses.